 Since~\(EL\) is symmetric by Theorem~\ref{the:crossed_expectation_faithful}, \(b\in \Cst(H,\A)\) belongs to~\(\Null_{EL}\) if and only if \(EL(b^* * b)=0\).
 Since \(A\rtimes_\ess \tilde{S}\) is a quotient of \(A\rtimes_\red \tilde{S}\), Proposition~\ref{pro:groupoid_vs_isg_red} allows to identify \(\Cst_\ess(H,\A)\) with the quotient of \(\Cst_\red(H,\A)\) by the image of~\(\Null_{EL}\) in \(\Cst_\red(H,\A)\).
 We denote this image by~\(J_\sing\) as in Section~\ref{sec:compare} and call its elements \emph{singular}.
 We are going to describe~\(J_\sing\) in terms of the groupoid Fell bundle.

-The essential multiplier algebra \(\Locmult(A)\) is embedded in Proposition~\ref{pro:Locmult_as_operator_families} into the quotient of \(\prod_{\pi\in\dual{A}} \Bound(\Hils_\pi)\) by the null space of the essential supremum norm~\(\norm{\cdot}_\ess\), which takes the minimum of the supremum norms over comeagre subsets of~\(\dual{A}\).
-In the proof of Proposition~\ref{prop:embed_into_sections}, we have noticed that the canonical generalised expectation \(E_\red\colon \Cst_\red(H,\A) \to \prod_{x\in X} A_x\) composed with the standard faithful representations, gives a faithful generalised expectation
+By Proposition~\ref{pro:Locmult_as_operator_families}, the essential multiplier algebra \(\Locmult(A)\) is embeds into the quotient of \(\prod_{\pi\in\dual{A}} \Bound(\Hils_\pi)\) by the null space of the essential supremum norm~\(\norm{\cdot}_\ess\), which takes the minimum of the supremum norms over comeagre subsets of~\(\dual{A}\).
+In the proof of Proposition~\ref{prop:embed_into_sections}, we have noticed that the canonical generalised expectation \(E_\red\colon \Cst_\red(H,\A) \to \prod_{x\in X} A_x\) -- composed with the standard faithful representations -- gives a faithful generalised expectation

 which corresponds to \(\varrho\circ E_\red \colon A\rtimes_\red \tilde{S} \to \prod_{\pi\in\dual{A}} \Bound(\Hils_\pi)\).
 So by Proposition~\ref{pro:Locmult_as_operator_families}, the norm of the image of \(b\in \Cst_\red(H,\A)\) in \(\Cst_\ess(H,\A)\) is the \emph{essential} supremum of \(\norm*{\tilde{E}_\red(b)(\pi)}\).
 Therefore, \(b\in J_\sing\) if and only if the set of \(\pi\in\dual{A}\) with \(\tilde{E}_\red(b^* * b)(\pi)\neq 0\) is meagre.
 In general, this is the best we can say.
 Under extra assumptions, we are going to rewrite this in terms of the set of \(x\in X\) with \(E_\red(b^* * b)(x)\neq 0\), or the set of \(\gamma\in H\) with \(j(b)(\gamma)\neq 0\).
 The starting point is the following analogue of Proposition~\ref{pro:essential_norm}: